Google Analytics Glossary

 Final Thoughts

-Adding Google Analytics to your website can give you great insights.
+Adding Google Analytics to your PHP app can give you great insights.
 However, ask yourself: is Google Analytics the right tool for you?

 Enjoy!